smallpath/adobe-color-picker/README.md

 # AdobeColorPicker
 This is a rebuilt color picker for Adobe scripting.
-Supporting all Adobe softwares such as PS,AI,AE,PR and so on.
+Supporting all Adobe softwares such as PS,AI,AE and so on.

 ![AE](https://raw.githubusercontent.com/Smallpath/AdobeColorPicker/master/_screenshot/AE.png)